azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 (None) Bitte Termin fuer Montag einstellen
 ```

-Hit `Train`.

-Once we hit `Test`, we can test if the systems is able to recognize the intent of our text.
-We'll notice that it is not working that well, hence we can add some more examples and re-train.

 Next, we can try to detect `Entities` in our text inputs.
 For that, goto Entities and add a `Prebuilt Entity` with the type `Number`.
 This will automatically detect all numbers (e.g. the order number or amount of pizzas) in our text.
-Secondly, add a normal Entity `Pizza Type` with entity type `Machine learned` (ideally we could also use an entity and specify all possible Pizzas we sell).
-Lastly, add an entity of type `Machine learned` with the name `PizzaOrder` and add `Number` and `Pizza Type` as children.
+Secondly, add a normal Entity `PizzaType` with entity type `Machine learned` (ideally we could also use an entity and specify all possible Pizzas we sell).
+Lastly, add an entity of type `Machine learned` with the name `PizzaOrder` and add `Number` and `PizzaType` as children.

 ![alt text](./images/entities_luis.png "LUIS Entities")